ippontech/tatami/README.markdown

 - Run Jetty from Maven : mvn jetty:run
 - Connect to the application at http://127.0.0.1:8080

-The default users are jdubois/password and tescolan/password.
+The default users are "jdubois/password" and "tescolan/password", you can check or modify the Spring Security configuration at /META-INF/spring/applicationContext-security.xml

 License
 -------